 But if you want to create a gallery from other content sources, Envira Gallery is more flexible than Modula.

 Modula lets you create unlimited image galleries in the free version.
 Then, if you upgrade to the premium version, you can also create video galleries.

 Those two content sources alone should cover most use cases, but that’s all you get with Modula.

 Envira Gallery is a lot more flexible than Modula when it comes to content sources.
 Like Modula, Envira Gallery gives you images in the free version and videos in the premium version.
 But then the premium version also goes a lot further…

-Second, Envira Gallery also includes tools to help you import gallery items from third-party sources.
+Second, Envira Gallery also includes tools to help you to import gallery items from third-party sources.
 For example, you can import Instagram images to your gallery or sync your gallery with a folder on Dropbox.

 If you’re a photographer, you’ll also like that you’re able to sync your gallery with Adobe Lightroom.

-Finally, with the Dynamic add-on, Envira Gallery also lets you create galleries on-the-fly by automatically populating a gallery with the images that are attached to a post.
+Finally, with the Dynamic add-on, Envira Gallery also lets you create galleries on the fly by automatically populating a gallery with the images that are attached to a post.

 Modula and Envira Gallery both operate on a freemium model.
-You can find free versions of both plugins at WordPress.org as well as premium versions with more features.
+You can find free versions of both plugins at WordPress.org, as well as premium versions with more features.

 Modula’s premium plans start at $34 and range up to $124 for one year of support and updates.
-After the first year, you can continue using the plugin but you’ll need to renew your license if you want to keep getting support and updates.
+After the first year, you can continue using the plugin, but you’ll need to renew your license if you want to keep getting support and updates.